 (g) A borrower receiving a mortgage deferral pursuant to subsection (b) of this section on a property that has a tenant shall, within 5 days of the approval, provide notice of the deferral to all tenants, and:

-(1) Shall reduce the rent charged for the property to any qualified tenant during the period of time in which there is a mortgage deferral in place in an amount 80% proportional to deferred mortgage amount; and
+(1) Shall reduce the rent charged for the property to any qualified tenant during the period of time for which there is a mortgage deferral in place in an amount proportional to 80% of the deferred mortgage amount;

 (2) May require that the qualified tenant repay the difference in the amount of the rent as stated in the lease and the reduced rent, without interest or fees, within 18 months, or upon cessation of the tenancy, whichever occurs first; and

-(3) The borrower shall not report to a credit bureau any delinquency or other derogatory information that occurs as a result of a qualified tenant’s compliance with the terms of this subsection.
+(3) The borrower shall not report to a credit reporting agency as delinquent the deferred rent; provided that it is repaid as required pursuant to paragraph (2) of this subsection.

 (h) To the extent necessary to conform with the provisions of this section, the exemptions in section 3 of the Mortgage Lender and Broker Act of 1996, effective September 9, 1996 (D.C.
 Law 11-155; D.C.
 Official Code § 26-1102), are waived for the duration of the public health emergency.